-The Oracle Retail products have been validated against an 11.2.0.2 RAC database.
+The Oracle Retail products have been validated against an 11.2.0.3 RAC database.
 When using a RAC database, all JDBC connections should be configured to use THIN connections rather than OCI connections.
-It is suggested that if you do use OCI connections, the Oracle Retail products database be configured in the thin shames or a file used by the WebLogic Server installations.
+It is suggested that if you do use OCI connections, the Oracle Retail products database be configured in the tnsnames.ora file used by the WebLogic Server installations.

-Clustering for WebLogic Server 10.3.4 is managed as an Active-Active cluster accessed through a Load Balancer.
-Validation has been completed utilizing a RAC 11.2.0.2 Oracle Internet Directory database with the WebLogic 10.3.4 cluster.
-It is suggested that a Web Tier 11.1.1.4 installation be configured to reflect all application server installations if SSO will be utilized.
+Clustering for WebLogic Server 10.3.6 is managed as an Active-Active cluster accessed through a Load Balancer.
+Validation has been completed utilizing a RAC 11.2.0.2 Oracle Internet Directory database with the WebLogic 10.3.6 cluster.
+It is suggested that a Web Tier 11.1.1.5 installation be configured to reflect all application server installations if SSO will be utilized.